 Mindfulness and laziness as a trend?

-Laziness and productivity - how does it fit together?
-Apparently very good, because the subject of laziness we have already often on Best of HR – Berufebilder.de® discussed.
+Laziness and productivity - how do they go together?
+Apparently very good, because we have come across the subject of laziness quite often Best of HR – Berufebilder.de® discussed.
 There are even people who openly admit: "Yes, I'm lazy - and that's why I'm productive".

 Doing less, ostensibly accomplishing more or just being lazy: caring for one's self and turning away from the hamster wheel are trends in the future.
 Mindfulness is in.